justinyates887/Eldara/content/Science/The Aetheric Weave (Magic).md

 ### [[Druids]]

 Druids attune themselves to the echoes of the Aevari within nature.
-Most commune with Feron's presence through stone, root, and wind.
+Most commune with [[Feron, Aevari of the Earth]]'s presence through stone, root, and wind.
 They see the Weave as a living spirit that runs strongest through untouched places.
 Their spells are drawn from the balance of the world, and to misuse magic is to risk harming the very essence of life itself.
 Feron and his children are known to bless those who protect and cherish his domain, regardless of birthright.

 ### [[Warlocks]]